sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "But that's... not quite what I'm asking."

 Grooves lifted his glasses away from his face, setting them down on the table.
-"I mean... how did the next few weeks go?
+"I mean...
+It was about this time, the last go around that you  became... different, to forgo a more appropriate term.
+How did the next few weeks go?
 Becoming more self-centered, feeding into some of your worse characteristics, right up to and after the Bird Movie Awards presentation... leading up to you *pulling a knife* on your star, and almost... eurgh... splattering her all over the walls of the basement."

 "Don't remind me," Conductor spat, his features contorted in disgust.
 "Never thought I coulda sunk so low."

 "But what about *this* time around?"
-Grooves rested a flipper against his colleague's shoulder.
-"We have a chance to do things right by her."
+Grooves rested a flipper against his colleague's shoulder. "...
+Are you okay, basically?"

 "This time?
 Heh.
 There won't *be* a 'this time'."

 Grooves tilted his head to the side.

 "Look, I...
 I know this just sounds like I'm makin' excuses, but those Time Pieces we had... they did somethin' to my head.
 I wasn't... thinking the way I normally do.
 Ah just... how do I explain?
 Holdin' that much *potential* in my hands...
+It was exhilaratin'.
 I really did feel like I could do anything."

 "It *was* a rather intoxicating feeling, wasn't it?"